PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 * setSiblings(\<list of IP[:port[:protocol]]\>) - Set the list of siblings to which
   stats db and blacklist/whitelist data should be replicated.
 If port is not specified it defaults to 4001.
 If protocol is not specified it defaults to udp.
+This function is safe to call while wforce is running.
 For example:

 		setSiblings({"127.0.1.2", "127.0.1.3:4004", "127.0.2.23:4004:tcp"})

 * addSibling(\<IP[:port[:protocol]]\>) - Add a sibling to the list to which all stats db and blacklist/whitelist data should be replicated.
 If port is not specified it defaults to 4001.
 If protocol is not specified it defaults to udp.
+This function is safe to call while wforce is running.
 For example:

 		addSibling("192.168.1.23")
 		addSibling("192.168.1.23:4001:udp")
 		addSibling("192.168.1.23:4003:tcp")

+* removeSibling(\<IP[:port[:protocol]]\>) - Remove a sibling to the list to which all stats db and blacklist/whitelist data should be replicated.
+If port is not specified it defaults to 4001.
+If protocol is not specified it defaults to udp.
+This function is safe to call while wforce is running.
+For example:

+  	removeSibling("192.168.1.23")
+  	removeSibling("192.168.1.23:4001:udp")
+  	removeSibling("192.168.1.23:4003:tcp")

 * siblingListener(\<IP[:port]\>) - Listen for reports from siblings on
   the specified IP address and port.
 If port is not specified